 Church Farm is therefore an organic farm (no fertilizers or pesticides) with the fields containing a host of wild flowers and herbs, many are quite rare.
 The animals are all our family friends and are treated with respect and love.
 Guests are welcome to get to know our many 'pets'.

 In addition to the cows and the sheep, there are free-range hens and ducks.
-No farm is without the the farmhouse cats, we have three at the moment, Oscar, Ellie and a new addition Lily.
-Our friendly Red and White Irish Setter, Fergus, along with the in-laws collie, Jill, can also be seen at the farm and are always happiest when they're chasing after a ball or stick!
+No farm is without the farmhouse cats, we have three - Oscar, Ellie and our gorgeous Maine Coon, Lily.
+Our friendly Red and White Irish Setter, Fergus can also be seen at the farm and is always happiest when running around in the countryside!

 Stanshope is a tranquil farming hamlet in the heart of the southern Peak District, much of which is now owned by the National Trust.

 Our lovely area offers really splendid walks, from the cottage door.
 You could start by walking down Hall Dale which will take you down to the river Dove and then walk alongside the river to Milldale and back up a footpath to the farm.
 Just a gentle stroll which would take you approximately 1.5hrs depending how fast or slow you walk, but back in time for breakfast.

 We feel it is a real privilege to be living in such a wonderful area and welcome anyone who wishes to join us, so come and enjoy.